timburmenn/SR5_Ruleset/README.md

 Ruleset project to implement the fifth edition of the Shadowrun rules into Fantasy Grounds.
 This ruleset is based on the core RPG and is provided as-is.
-Things may not work.
+Things may or may not work.
 Deal with it.